Wise

 TL;DR

+Wise (formerly TransferWise) lets people send money abroad at the lowest possible true cost.
 I joined the Comparison team at Wise with a mission to make comparing transfer providers easier.
 Through continuous discovery, workshops and ideation we were able to ship meaningful features fast, whilst building a vision for the future.

 My contribution